quentin-auge/top_stores/README.md

 This take home project is about aggregating a file containing 160M monthly purchases in 3651 stores into:
  * A list of the 50 stores with the largest revenue
- * A list of the 10 products bought the largest number of times for each store
+ * A list of the 10 most popular products for each store

 The code runs with Python >= 3.6.
 It is a locally pip-installable pure python package relying exclusively on standard library (no dependency), exposing a `top-stores` command line tool.